 The overall co-ordination of operations at the emergency site lies with the senior police officer present (the Police Incident Commander), although the Fire and Rescue Service has the primary legal responsibility for operations at a fire.
 Until such time as the emergency services arrive at the incident location, the role of emergency co-ordinator rests with the individual citizen who has assumed command of the situation.
 (Note: Only the Police or Highways Department have the authority to close roads)

 For most major emergencies, the Police assume the overall co-ordinating role for operations, taking responsibility for communications, protection of the site, investigation and any criminal enquiry.
 They also process casualty information and act on behalf of HM Coroner in identifying and arranging for the removal of the dead.
 The first Police Officer(s) arriving at the scene of an emergency will maintain a radio link with their control until a comprehensive communications system can be set up.
 They will also control traffic so that emergency service vehicles can access the scene.
 They may also establish cordons as a way of achieving these tasks.

 The Parish Council members should be fully briefed on the Initial Response Plan and copies of the Plan should be made available to all residents as well as being available on the village website.

 The Parish Council also has at its disposal an Incident Control Equipment (ICE) kit.
 It should include: Torches (3), Reflective Waistcoats (3), Whistles (3), sundry marking tape and a local Ordnance Survey map.
-The ICE kit is located in the Archive Room at the Glebe Hall, Winterbourne Earls.
+The ICE kit is located in the Store Room at the Glebe Hall, Winterbourne Earls.
 Access is via the Chair, Vice Chair and Clerk to the Parish Council.